ObolNetwork/obol-docs/docs/int/quickstart/advanced/quickstart-split.md

 ├─ node[0-*]/                   Directory for each node
-│  ├─ charon-enr-private-key    Charon networking private key for node authentication │  ├─ cluster-lock.json         Cluster lock defines the cluster lock file which is signed by all nodes │  ├─ deposit-data.json         Deposit data file is used to activate a Distributed Validator on DV Launchpad │  ├─ validator_keys            Validator keystores and password │  │  ├─ keystore-*.json        Validator private share key for duty signing │  │  ├─ keystore-*.txt         Keystore password files for keystore-*.json
+│  ├─ charon-enr-private-key    Charon networking private key for node authentication │  ├─ cluster-lock.json         Cluster lock defines the cluster lock file which is signed by all nodes │  ├─ validator_keys            Validator keystores and password │  │  ├─ keystore-*.json        Validator private share key for duty signing │  │  ├─ keystore-*.txt         Keystore password files for keystore-*.json
 ```

 These split keys can now be used to start a charon cluster.

-## Feedback

-If you have gotten this far through the process, and whether you succeeded or failed at splitting an existing validator keystore, we would like to hear your feedback on the process and where you encountered difficulties.
-Please let us know by joining and posting on our [Discord](https://discord.gg/n6ebKsX46w).
-Also, feel free to add issues to our [GitHub repos](https://github.com/ObolNetwork).